wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 4. You who identify with your ego cannot believe God loves you.
-²You do not love what you made, and what you made does not love you.
+You do not love what you made, and what you made does not love you.
-³Being made out of the denial of the Father, the ego has no allegiance to its maker.
+Being made out of the denial of the Father, the ego has no allegiance to its maker.
-⁴You cannot conceive of the real relationship that exists between God and His creations because of your hatred for the self you made.
+You cannot conceive of the real relationship that exists between God and His creations because of your hatred for the self you made.
-⁵You project onto the ego the decision to separate, and this conflicts with the love you feel for the ego because you made it.
+You project onto the ego the decision to separate, and this conflicts with the love you feel for the ego because you made it.
-⁶No love in this world is without this ambivalence, and since no ego has experienced love without ambivalence the concept is beyond its understanding.
+No love in this world is without this ambivalence, and since no ego has experienced love without ambivalence the concept is beyond its understanding.
-⁷Love will enter immediately into any mind that truly wants it, but it must want it truly.
+Love will enter immediately into any mind that truly wants it, but it must want it truly.
-⁸This means that it wants it without ambivalence, and this kind of wanting is wholly without the ego’s ‘drive to get’.
+This means that it wants it without ambivalence, and this kind of wanting is wholly without the ego’s ‘drive to get’.

 ::: details Expanded
 You who identify with your ego cannot believe God loves you.
-²You do not love what you made, and what you made does not love you.
+You do not love what you made, and what you made does not love you.
-³Being made out of the denial of the Father, the ego has no allegiance to its [the-ego’s] maker.
+Being made out of the denial of the Father, the ego has no allegiance to its [the-ego’s] maker.
-⁴You cannot conceive of the real relationship that exists between God and His [God’s] creations because of your hatred for the self you made.
+You cannot conceive of the real relationship that exists between God and His [God’s] creations because of your hatred for the self you made.
-⁵You project onto the ego the decision to separate, and this [projecting the decision to separate] conflicts with the love you feel for the ego because you made it [the ego].
+You project onto the ego the decision to separate, and this [projecting the decision to separate] conflicts with the love you feel for the ego because you made it [the ego].
-⁶No love in this world is without this ambivalence [between loving and hating], and since no ego has experienced love without ambivalence the concept [of love] is beyond its [the-ego’s] understanding.
+No love in this world is without this ambivalence [between loving and hating], and since no ego has experienced love without ambivalence the concept [of love] is beyond its [the-ego’s] understanding.
-⁷Love will enter immediately into any mind that truly wants it [love], but it [the mind] must want it [love] truly.
+Love will enter immediately into any mind that truly wants it [love], but it [the mind] must want it [love] truly.
-⁸This [wanting love truly] means that it [the mind] wants it [love] without ambivalence, and this kind of wanting [without ambivalence] is wholly without the ego’s ‘drive to get’.
+This [wanting love truly] means that it [the mind] wants it [love] without ambivalence, and this kind of wanting [without ambivalence] is wholly without the ego’s ‘drive to get’.
 :::

 ::: details Substituted
 You who identify with your ego cannot believe God loves you.
-²You do not love what you made, and what you made does not love you.
+You do not love what you made, and what you made does not love you.
-³Being made out of the denial of the Father, the ego has no allegiance to the-ego’s maker.
+Being made out of the denial of the Father, the ego has no allegiance to the-ego’s maker.
-⁴You cannot conceive of the real relationship that exists between God and God’s creations because of your hatred for the self you made.
+You cannot conceive of the real relationship that exists between God and God’s creations because of your hatred for the self you made.
-⁵You project onto the ego the decision to separate, and projecting the decision to separate conflicts with the love you feel for the ego, because you made the ego.
+You project onto the ego the decision to separate, and projecting the decision to separate conflicts with the love you feel for the ego, because you made the ego.
-⁶No love in this world is without ambivalence between loving and hating, and since no ego has experienced love without ambivalence, the concept of love is beyond the-ego’s understanding.
+No love in this world is without ambivalence between loving and hating, and since no ego has experienced love without ambivalence, the concept of love is beyond the-ego’s understanding.
-⁷Love will enter immediately into any mind that truly wants love, but the mind must want love truly.
+Love will enter immediately into any mind that truly wants love, but the mind must want love truly.
-⁸Wanting love truly means that the mind wants love without ambivalence, and wanting without ambivalence, is wholly without the ego’s ‘drive to get’.
+Wanting love truly means that the mind wants love without ambivalence, and wanting without ambivalence, is wholly without the ego’s ‘drive to get’.
 :::

 ::: details Simplified